JoeKnittel/joeknittel.github.io/_posts/2021-01-13-Hello,-World!.md

 **To-do List**:

-- Get images to display (Jekyll issue)
+- Get images to display (Jekyll issue) ✔️
-- Configure .yml for direct .rmd -> blog post conversion
+- Configure .yml for direct .rmd -> blog post conversion ✔️
-- Improve lexer for code hightlighting
 - Get MathJax to render LaTeX
 - Probably a bunch of other things that I'll notice later